Last Updated on October 2, 2023 by Editorial Team

 First, sit in a comfortable position, with eyes closed.
 Tighten each muscle group for 7-10 seconds and then release it for 15 – 20 seconds.
-Do following in any order as you’re comfortable with but it’s recommended to start with the upper body and then move to the lower part:
+Do the following in any order as you’re comfortable with but it’s recommended to start with the upper body and then move to the lower part:

 - Take a few deep breaths.
-Expand belly as you breathe in and contract as you exhale.
+Expand your belly as you breathe in and contract as you exhale.

 - Lift your shoulder to your ears, hold, then release and breathe.

 - Make a fist with your left hand, tighten the muscles in your lower and upper arm, hold, then release.
 Breathe in and out.
 Repeat it with the other hand.

 - Concentrate on your back, squeezing shoulder blades together.
 Hold, then release.
 Breathe in and out.

-- Tighten left thigh by clenching its biceps, hold, then release.
+- Tighten the left thigh by clenching its biceps, hold, then release.
 Breathe in and out.
 Repeat it with the other thigh.

 - Flex your left calf, hold, then release.
 Repeat with left calf.

-- Tense your toes on left foot, hold, then release.
+- Tense your toes on your left foot, hold, then release.
 Repeat with the right foot.

 Always the one unprepared will get scared during the exam.
 Prepare yourself before driving. keep yourself aware of traffic rules.
 Use notes to keep reminding you about the rules.
 Use a reminder app to revisit the rules list.
 Keep a quick rule book with you and revise once in a while.
 Stress on learning symbols.
 Quiz yourself often randomly.
 Use apps to do it for you.
 Maintain records of rules that you often forget.
 Practice them regularly.

 Prepare yourself well for driving.
 Use assistance to ensure safety.
 There are several on the market but only a couple actually serves the need of a person with a learning disability.
 The idea here is to make driving as comfortable for your eyes and mind.

 Buy a Digital Speedometer to keep you updated on the speed.
 Keep it at a location with easy visibility without blocking any road view.
 Make sure the color combination is easy to your eyes.